 - 1. Allowing another person to use his or her meal plan or acquiring extra food or beverages for another person - 2.
 Use of a meal plan or student identification card that is not one's own - 3.
 Acquiring any food or beverage without payment - 4.
-Removing food or service ware (cups, china, silverware) from the dining facility - 5.
-Throwing food, beverages, or other objects - 6.
-Failure to return trays and service ware to the dish room - 7.
-Failure to wear shirt and shoes - 8.
-Smoking - 9.
-Unauthorized use of alcoholic beverages - 10.
-Foul Language - 11.
-Disrespect
+To enter the dining room, you must have a meal plan or purchase a meal - 5.
+Removing food or service ware (cups, china, silverware) from the dining facility - 6.
+Throwing food, beverages, or other objects - 7.
+Failure to return trays and service ware to the dish room - 8.
+Failure to wear shirt and shoes - 9.
+Smoking

+- 10. Unauthorized use of alcoholic beverages

+- 11. Foul Language

+- 12. Disrespect